joereynolds/life/docs/pure-data/meteor/README.md

 `panner` is responsible for panning and uses simple linear panning.

 `blip` is the glockenspiel-like chime that you can hear.
-This is the fundamental frequency and the 9th and 25th partials (just like how a triangle wave starts to form).
+This is the fundamental frequency coupled with the 9th and 25th partials (just like how a triangle wave starts to form).
 It has a quick attack and a slow decay.

 2) The use of `expr` and `spigot`